ash/raku-course/essentials/numbers/exercises/apple-sharing/solution/index.md

 ---
-title: Solution of ‘Apple sharing’
+title: Solution to ‘Apple sharing’
 ---

 {% include menu.html %}

-Here is the solution of the problem.
+Here is the solution to the problem.

 ## Code